 The Small Herds In Nigeria Exercise (SHINE) Goat Project aimed to train twenty-four animal health workers, technicians, missionaries, local herders and village heads at the Christian Faith Mission (CMF) computer training centre at Wurin Alheri, Jos South, Plateau State, Nigeria.

 In attendance was a vet from the nearby National Veterinary Research Institute (NVRI), Vom, a team member who is a parasitologist (entomologist) at the institute and a team from Zoetis.
 They helped to answer questions raised during the workshop, translate technical terms into the local language (Hausa), and also helped in the hands-on practical workshop with on-site sheep.

-As part of the on-going collaborative work between Zoetis and the University of Surrey, the SHINE project aims to:
+The collaborative work between Zoetis and the University of Surrey, the SHINE project aimed to:

 - Promote peace and build trust between indigenous farming communities and their semi-nomadic ruminant-herding neighbours, introducing regional herd owners and herders to the work of Zoetis’ A.L.P.H.A veterinary initiative, to address issues of herd health impacting the livelihood of the herding community.